canonic-epicure/Shotenjin/README.md

  - `this.echo(Object str1, Object str2, ...)`

-Escapes and adds a each of passed arguments to the output of the *current context*.
+Escapes and adds each of passed arguments to the output of the *current context*.
 Usually a *context* is a template itself, however nested contexts may be derived (see `this.capture` and `this.wrap`)

+ - `this.echoRaw(Object str1, Object str2, ...)`

+Unescaped version of `echo`.

  - `this.wrap(Class|Shotenjin.Joosed.Template template, Object stash, Function func)`

-First captures the content generated into the passed `func`, then assign it to the `content` key of the passed `stash` object and renders the wrapping template.
+First captures the content generated into the passed `func`, then assign it to the `content` key of the passed `stash` object and renders the wrapping template with it.
 Wrapping `template` can be passed as the instance of `Shotenjin.Joosed.Template` or as Class.